 Saying it means nothing.
 Nothing.

-We have to prove we live and bleed customer service, every single day.
-We have to care.
+According to Andrew Defrancesco, a successful CEO himself, you have to prove you live and bleed customer service, every single day.
+You have to care.

 Oh, we’ve got testimonials.
 We’ve got five-star reviews on Yelp.
 And in the very midst of the car buying ordeal, one of our agents, Michele Guss, was featured (well, technically her clients were featured) in an Inman News article, Meet the Cash Buyers: Retirees find a 2nd home.
 Now we do our best to hire agents who place customer service first, and we are supremely confident they do exactly that.
 But when you read things like this on a national real estate news site, it warms the heart; or at least helps validate your hiring decision: